Item 6: Embrace the newtype pattern

 Item 1 described tuple structs, where the fields of a struct have no names and are instead referred to by number (self.0).
-This Item focuses on tuple structs that have a single entry, which is a pattern that's sufficiently pervasive in Rust that it deserves its own Item and has its own name: the newtype pattern.
+This Item focuses on tuple structs that have a single entry of some existing type, thus creating a new type that can hold exactly the same range of values as the enclosed type.
+This pattern is sufficiently pervasive in Rust that it deserves its own Item and has its own name: the newtype pattern.

-The simplest use of the newtype pattern is to indicate additional semantics for a type, over and above its normal behaviour.
-To illustrate this, imagine a project that's going to send a satellite to Mars1.
-It's a big project, so different groups have built different parts of the project.
+The simplest use of the newtype pattern is to indicate additional semantics for a type, over and above its normal behavior.
+To illustrate this, imagine a project that's going to send a satellite to Mars.1 It's a big project, so different groups have built different parts of the project.
 One group has handled the code for the rocket engines:

 /// Fire the thrusters.
-Returns generated force in Newton seconds.
+Returns generated impulse in pound-force seconds.

 pub fn thruster_impulse(direction: Direction) -> f64 {